bootcampdev/employee-management-system-12/README.md

   * This includes variety of SQL JOINS, GROUP and SUM clauses to complete this assignment.

-  * This includes the first time use of the npm module 'q'.
+  * My first time use of the npm module 'q'.
 Q helped with the asynch promises for MySQL.
 Often the query had not completed before the next function call.
 Q was a great asset!

   ## Demo